grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 > Only available in Grafana v7.0+.

-To query CloudWatch logs you have to select the region and up to 20 log groups which you want to query.
+To query CloudWatch logs, select the region and up to 20 log groups which you want to query.
 Use the main input area to write your query in [CloudWatch Logs Query Language](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html)

 You can also write queries returning time series data by using the [`stats` command](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_Insights-Visualizing-Log-Data.html).
 When making `stats` queries in Explore, you have to make sure you are in Metrics Explore mode.

 TODO: image Explore switcher

-To the right of the query input field is a CloudWatch Insights link that will open the CloudWatch Insights console with your query so you can continue exploration there if needed.
+To the right of the query input field is a CloudWatch Insights link that opens the CloudWatch Insights console with your query.
+You can continue exploration there if necessary.

 TODO: image highlight link